suborbital/docs/website/docs/hosted-quickstart.md

 [Type "ada" into the Tenant field]

 Our environment name ("demo.dev") and tenant name ("ada") together will form the Identifier.
-Think of this as a bucket to hold all of a user's plugins separate from the others.
+Think of this as a bucket to hold all of a user's extensions separate from the others.

 (TODO: access key)